ECONOMY WATCH

 Now as of the first half of 2024, re-hiring appears to be shifting more toward higher paid workers — though more dependent on job growth in health care and government.
 The pace of productivity uptake, still while high, is slowing.
 Going forward, continued progress toward ever increasing productivity with existing and new workers can go a long way to reducing upward inflation pressure.

-Beating INFLATION
+INFLATION CHECK

 Addressing potentially persistent supply-side drivers necessitates longer-term attention to sustained labor force participation and moderated wage increases - with even more emphasis on improved workplace productivity going forward.
 And nation-wide employment remains below what is suggested by the pre-pandemic trend (as described below).